Nankin - Electric towel warmer ACOVA - Free user manual and instructions

 The appliance must be installed as described in this document and in accordance with the applicable European and French standards, including CEI 60364.7.701 and NF C15-100, as well as the rules of good professional practice.

-For other countries (apart from France), the appliance must be ins- talled in accordance with standards in force and with rules of good professional practice in the country of use.
+For other countries (apart from France), the appliance must be installed in accordance with standards in force and with rules of good professional practice in the country of use.

-| IMPORTANT The example shown on concerns a bathtub.
+IMPORTANT The example shown only concerns a bathtub.
 For other bathroom fixtures, please consult your installer.

-| IMPORTANT The system must be fitted with an omnipolar circuit- breaker with a minimum contact opening of 3ämm.
+IMPORTANT The system must be fitted with an omnipolar circuit-breaker with a minimum contact opening of 3mm.

-- position a shelf at least 10 cm above the top of your radiator; - use mounting screws suitable for your wall; Lo do not expose the radiator to intense or prolonged humidity.
-D
+- position a shelf at least 10 cm above the top of your radiator;

-(This applance should never be installed with the electrical \ | connection OX positioned topside. ]
+This appliance should never be installed with the electrical connection box positioned topside.

-You will find a complete set of assembly instructions in your | appliance’s box. |
+You will find a complete set of assembly instructions in your appliance's box.

-Always turn off the electricity supply (circuit-breaker + pilot wire) \ | before making any connections.
+Always turn off the electricity supply (circuit-breaker + pilot wire) before making any connections.

-{_ NOTE: Electric towel radiators are designed to be covered sa- fely.
+NOTE: Electric towel radiators are designed to be covered safely.
 However, to ensure that your appliance works efficiently, you are advised not to cover it completely.
-Doing so will increase the | temperature and cause the internal cutout to furn off the appliance. |
+Doing so will increase the temperature and cause the internal cutout to turn off the appliance.

 2.2 Connecting the appliance

-The technical specifications of your radiator are shown on its nameplate.
 Please note these down before installing it and before requesting any after-sales assistance.

 CONNECTING PRINCIPLE WITH PILOT WIRE (CLASS 2 - FRENCH MARKET):